 - Resume detailing academic achievement and extra-curricular activities

-- Interviews will place in February at convenient locations throughout the state
+- Interviews will take place in February by way of internet video

-- Interview panel to include three to five people
+- The interview panel will include two to five people

 - Davis-Bahcall Scholars will be chosen by mid-March

 Lead, SD 57754

 Applications may also be submitted electronically to firstname.lastname@example.org

 Questions may be directed to:

 Dr. June Apaza, Director of Sanford Lab Education & Outreach, email@example.com